Skip to content

 }

-Still using the first example, while we are at the step 3, automatically, the axios cache-interceptor instance will request the server again and do required changes in the cache before the promise resolves and your page gets rendered.
+Continuing with the first example, at step 3, the axios-cache-interceptor instance will automatically request the server again and apply the necessary cache changes before the promise resolves and your page gets rendered.

 Through external sources

-If you have any other type of external communication, like when listening to a websocket for changes, you may want to update your axios cache without be in a request context.
+If you have any other type of external communication, such as a WebSocket listener for changes, you may want to update your axios cache outside of a request context.

 For that, you can operate the storage manually.
 It is simple as that: